mezgoodle/OOP_labs/README.md

 # OOP_labs
- My labs for object-oriented programming in KPI
+ OUR labs for object-oriented programming in KPI